spicysomtam/cakesol-wp-poc/README.md

 cake-sol-test-wordpress-prometheus-grafana.md advises what is to be built.

-My development workstation is ubuntu 16.04 LTS so this setup runs on this.
+My development workstation (laptop) is ubuntu 16.04 LTS so this setup runs on this.
+Actually its Mint 18.2 which I use as my desktop.

 The monitoring setup uses docker via docker-compose, which orchestrates all the containers, on your development workstation.
 This would be prometheus and grafana.
 The monitoring setup then scrapes stats from the EC2 instance and cadvisor running inside docker running on this instance.